 An inpatient program that specializes in addiction treatment and recovery based around the 12-step model for addiction has been proved to be one of the best ways to get clean and maintain sobriety.
 An inpatient program allows you to escape the pressures of everyday life and focus on the one thing that matters most – getting well.
 Through a variety of therapeutic approaches, you’ll learn how to manage triggers, handle stress, and continue a life of sobriety.

-As one of the top opioid treatment center around Charlotte & Lancaster we’ve had tremendous experience helping troubled addicts get clean and learn the life skills needed to maintain their sobriety.
+As one of the top opioid treatment center around Charlotte and Lancaster we’ve had tremendous experience helping troubled addicts get clean and learn the life skills needed to maintain their sobriety.
 Our compassionate multidisciplinary treatment team has helped countless people and are ready to help you learn to live a sober life.
 We approach addiction recovery from a unique, strengths-based perspective, believing that each client we treat brings tremendous strengths with them that can be built upon during treatment.
 Each client plays an active role in their own recovery and is consulted with for every step of the treatment planning process.
 At Rebound, we set you up for success.

-Treatment Approaches Offered at Rebound Behavioral Health
+Types of Opiates Addiction Treatment Offered at Rebound Behavioral Health

 When you first come to us for care for your opiate addiction, we’ll have you undergo a variety of examinations to allow us to best approach your care.
 The medical examination will determine if you’re suffering any medical consequences of your opiate addiction as well as determine if there are any other drugs in your system.
 Our psychiatric evaluations will allow us to diagnose and begin treatment for any co-occurring, dual-diagnosis mental health conditions.
 We’ll take the results of these evaluations and work with you to create a plan of care for your stay with us.